In the midst of the healthcare reform debate, we need to ask ourselves how acupuncture will fit into a new plan.

 - Acupuncture helps couples set the stage for healthy, natural conception and pregnancy.
 Infertility treatments are expensive and are increasingly covered by insurance.
 When acupuncture alone helps couples conceived, thousands of dollars can be saved.
 Compare the cost of one year of weekly acupuncture $3,640.00 and the typical cost of one in-vitro fertilization $15,000.00.
 Acupuncture has even been shown to improve the odds of getting pregnant with IVF by 20% (raising a couples chances from 20% to 40% in many cases), reducing the number of $15,000.00-dollar IVF cycles needed to get pregnant.
 I routinely see pregnant women in their last trimester who need help turning a breech baby (and thus avoiding a cesarean section and all its complications) or want help with natural labor induction (again avoiding medical intervention).

 - Acupuncturists get to know their patients well, sometimes better than the patient’s primary care physician.
 I spend about 4 hours with a typical patient over a six-week course of treatment (2 visits per week).
 We have the opportunity to talk in-depth not just about health issues but also about family and work life, the stresses she is under, what she eats and how she exercises and more.
 During all that conversation, I may just learn the key to her health problems, a key that would not have come to light without those hours of one-to-one interaction.
-Also, when a provider knows a patient well it is easier to notice potential problems that he himself may not yet have noticed, like an odd mole or growth on a his back or the slight change in mental status of an elderly patient that may signal dementia.
+Also, when a provider knows a patient well it is easier to notice potential problems that he himself may not yet have noticed, like an odd mole or growth on a his back or the slight change in mental status of an elderly patient that may signal dementia, for this type of senior patients acupuncture has become very useful in home-cares and healthcare, you can look in TrustedCare and check for the available services in different homes to check which is the perfect one, also find health assistance and caregivers for you or any other family member.
 (By the way, I’m not blaming physicians themselves for not having time to get to know their patients.
 Who can get to know anyone in the 10 to 15 minutes allotted for a typical doctor’s visit?
 When shrinking insurance reimbursements force doctors to see more patient per hour, we all lose, but that is a topic for another day

 - Acupuncture excels in its role as a preventive medicine.
 Why is it that we maintain our cars better than we do our bodies?
 We can buy new cars, but we can’t buy new bodies, so we need to take good care of them so they’ll last us a lifetime.
 Along with eating well, exercising regularly and living tobacco free, a monthly acupuncture visit gives you an hour of deep relaxation and improved circulation, allows you the opportunity to ask health-related questions, and allows you to address minor issues before they become major issues.